 The casita in Santiago Texacuangos where our great grandparents lived since the first peasant uprisings in the 1930s was a site of textile production.
 Four floor looms were operated by our great grandfather and his brothers.
 Our great grandmother ran the business - selling, trading, and delivering cotton yardage on foot throughout the area.
 Today, in markets in and around San Salvador catering to nostalgic US based Salvadorans and eco tourists, artesanias made with synthetic materials in bright and festive colors are sold.
 The joyful colors almost distract the eye from the material traces of a devastating civil war.
 Today the national currency is the US dollar.

 Like feminist and fiber artists since the 1960s, I’m interested in reevaluating the value of craft.
-I look to the baskets of Mabel McKay, Mary Jackson, Ed Rossbach and John McQueen; Arturo Sandoval’s plating with plastics in the 1970s; Diane Itter’s half hitch knots, and Claire Zeisler's wrappings.
+I look to the baskets of Mabel McKay, Mary Jackson, Ed Rossbach and John McQueen; Arturo Sandoval’s plating with plastics in the 1970s; Diane Itter’s half hitch knots, and Claire Zeisler's coils.
 I also make in proximity to queer articulations of craft in the US and artesanias of the Americas.

 My hands are guided by the possibility that value and significance can be imbued on seemingly worthless materials by socially devalued and overlooked bodies in an effort to insist on the mattering of their presence and persistence in the world.

 Brown hands with limp wrists touched these materials and made this work.
 It took time.